The mathematics of Septoku: Seven Septoku Theorems

 \section{Seven Septoku Theorems}

-A valid Septoku board must also satisfy certain additional constraints that are not at all obvious.
-In fact, we will see that the above rules above are so stringent that there are only six valid boards, up to reflections and rotations of the board, and permutations of the seven symbols.
+On the face of it, solving Septoku seems similar to Sudoku.
+But first impressions can be deceiving.
+In fact, Septoku differs significantly because it is much more tightly constrained.
+As we will see, Septoku is also much easier to analyze.

+In Sudoku, each cell (usually called a square in this case) is in exactly three regions, a (normal) row, column, and $3\times 3$ block.
+There are nine rows, nine columns, and nine $3\times 3$ blocks, so 27 regions in all.
+In Septoku there are 28 regions (seven rows in each of three directions, plus seven circles), but the board is less than half the size of a Sudoku board.
+Each cell is in at least four regions and twelve cells are in five regions.

+When Bruce Oberg created the first Sudoku puzzles, he noticed that all the valid boards he generated satisfied additional constraints that were not required by the puzzle rules.
+Here we see that these extra constraints on valid boards are easy to prove.

-{\bf Theorem 1}: In a valid Septoku board, each circle center $\{6,8,17,19,21,30,32\}$ must have a unique symbol.
+\begin{theorem} In a valid Septoku board, each circle center must have a unique symbol.
+In other words, $R_1=\{6$,$8$,$17$,$19$,$21$,$30$,$32\}$ must be a region (contain each symbol 1--7). \end{theorem}

-{\it Proof}: Suppose otherwise.
+\begin{proof} Suppose otherwise.
 Then there must be some symbol that occurs twice among the circle centers.
 The center symbol is clearly unique by the rules of the puzzle, so without loss of generality, assume a 1 appears in cells 6 and 21.
 There must be a 1 in the center circle 19, and this can only be in cell 13 or 25.
 But if it is in 25, then circle 8 can contain no 1 at all.
 Thus there must be a 1 in cell 13.
 There must be a 1 in circle 17, and this can now only be in cell 24, and a 1 in circle 32, which can only be in cell 31.
-But now this is not a valid Septoku board, because circle 30 contains two 1's.
+But now circle 30 contains two 1's, so this is not a valid Septoku board. \end{proof}

-{\bf Theorem 2}: In a valid Septoku board, each corner $\{1,4,16,22,34,37\}$ plus the center $\{19\}$ must have a unique symbol.
+\begin{theorem} In a valid Septoku board, each corner and the center cell $19$ must have a unique symbol.
+In other words, $R_2=\{1$,$4$,$16$,$19$,$22$,$34$,$37\}$ must be a region (contain each symbol 1--7). \end{theorem}

-{\it Proof}: Suppose otherwise.
+\begin{proof} Suppose otherwise.
 Then there must be some symbol that occurs twice among the corners (the center symbol is clearly unique by the rules of the puzzle).
 Without loss of generality, assume a 1 appears in cells 1 and 22.
-By Theorem~1 there must be a 1 in some circle center, and this can only be in cell 8 or 30.
-In either case, there can no longer be a 1 in the center circle 19, so this is not a valid Septoku board.
+By Theorem~\ref{th:cc} there must be a 1 in some circle center, and this can only be in cell 8 or 30.
+In either case, there can no longer be a 1 in the center circle 19, so this is not a valid Septoku board. \end{proof}

-{\bf Theorem 3}: In a valid Septoku board, each symbol must appear at least five times.
+\begin{theorem} In a valid Septoku board, each symbol must appear at least five times. \end{theorem}